AndrewAPrice/Perception/README.md

 ## Directory Structure
 - Shovel - Tools related to the Shovel language build system - compiler, assembler
-- Turkey - The Turky virtual machine
+- Turkey - The Turkey virtual machine
 - Perception - The Perception kernel will eventually go in here.

 ## Todo